After the Act of Union, the former Royal Exchange building fell into disuse until it was purchased by the Dublin City Council in 1852.

 The building was completely restored and used by the Dublin City Council until 1995.
 Now, council meetings take place at the City Hall.

-The Rotunda, a large circular space covered by a dome and held up by twelve columns, is the City Hall’s most splendid highlight.
+The Rotunda, a large circular space covered by a dome and held up by twelve columns, is the Dublin City Hall’s highlight.
 The hall is beautifully decorated with numerous statues, some of which were sculpted in 1772.

 The building’s basement features a multimedia exhibit that traces the history of Dublin, from before the Anglo-Norman invasion in 1171 to the present day.